 Looking back, around and ahead

 A reunion, as with any milestone, provides an opportunity to reflect on where you’ve been, who you are and what you might be.
 My family, spirituality, kites, arts and sciences, athletics and worklife.
 Certainly there are other facets to my life, but these groupings provide a skeleton to help make a coherent whole out of wildly disparate pieces.
-The seeds of who I am now are in the person I was when I left U.S. The same might be said of now 35 years from now (or I could be dead).
+The seeds of who I am now are in the person I was when I left U.S. The same might be said of now 40 years from now (I’ll likely be dead, but this site may live on, at least in archive.org).
 We’ll see….

-I can see the embryo of my current belief systems in what I was thinking and reading then.
-They have certainly matured a lot since that time, but I think I was pointed in the right direction-college was definitely formative, as a lot of intense stuff happened and I uncovered some interesting new directions for my fevered brain to wander.
-My arts and athletics interests are very close to what they were then, though I discovered a few new things in college and beyond.
+I can see the embryo of my current self-conception in what I was thinking and reading in high school.
+It has certainly matured a lot since that time, but I think I was pointed in the right direction-college was definitely formative, as a lot of intense stuff happened and I uncovered some interesting new directions for my fevered brain to wander-especially Steiner and Crowley.
+My arts and athletics interests are very close to what they were then, though I discovered a few new things in college and beyond, notably gamelan, ambient, and avant-garde music.
 Kites are certainly new, particularly the quadline variety, as are inline skates.
+Martial arts I wish I had started earlier (I tried Judo in grade school, but no).
 My interest in architecture has narrowed to Chris Alexander, but I still like theoretical physics and cosmology.

-I ended up in L.A. because my parents moved there.
-I got a job, moved to Brentwood, lost that job, got another, bought a condo in Long Beach, lost that job, had a series of contracting and consulting gigs.
-I stayed in Long Beach for 10 years, drove all over L.A., partied a lot, hung out at a recording studio, saw a ton of shows, got a bunch of music and recording gear.
-I started flying kites competitively at the beach there and skated and biked everywhere.
+I left Grand Cayman for L.A. in ’89 because my parents became empty-nesters and moved there in ’86.
+I got a job after 6 months, moved to West L.A., lost that job, got another, bought a condo in Long Beach, lost that job, had a series of contracting and consulting gigs.
+I lived in Long Beach for 10 years, drove all over L.A., partied a lot, skied some, hung out at a recording studio, saw a ton of shows, got a bunch of music and recording gear.
+I started flying kites competitively at the beach there and skated and biked all over downtown Long Beach.
+I took occasional trips to NoCal, and one-offs to Hawaii, New York, Colorado, and D.C.

 In ’98 I got married and had 3 kids over the next 10 years.
 I sold my condo just as the real estate boom took off and we moved to Orange County.
-I worked for Quest Software for almost 9 years.
+During that time I worked for Quest Software for almost 9 years.
 I got laid off in ’08, moved to Portland, OR working for Hollywood Entertainment until they went under.
-At the end of ’15 I got laid off from Huron Consulting after 5 years coding a Java webapp for managing research grant certifications.
-I did a short contract for Hitachi Consulting with Nintendo, now I’m on a longer one for Daimler Trucks.
+At the end of ’15 I got laid off from Huron Consulting after 5 years coding a Java webapp for managing research grant effort certifications.
+I did a short contract for Hitachi Consulting with Nintendo, then a long one for Daimler Trucks working on an aftermarket parts webapp and a cab/hood quoting/ordering system.
+I’m currently in the middle of a contract for Cambia doing Java apps for AWS.
+The pandemic hasn’t really affected us much, other than working from home fulltime.

-I’m playing in a gamelan and raising children.
-I’m sort of working on an inner development program and reading a lot.
-I’m failing to stay in good shape and practice my guitar and fancy new keyboard, and various body parts are not working as well as before-aaaaah, aging…Oh, and here’s what I look like now:
+I’m playing in a gamelan (on hiatus) and raising children.
+I’m sort of working on an inner development program and reading a lot, running, working out and doing t’ai chi 3 times a week.
+I’m trying to stay in good shape and try to practice my guitar, shakuhachi, and keyboard, but as always, time is lacking.
+Here’s what I look like now:

-In any Case, a Snapshot→This is the Time, and This is a Record of the Time←
+In any case, a snapshot→This is The Time, and This is The Record of The Time←

 Friends and family